What is Science?

 Science at Winmalee High School enables students to develop skills to observe, infer, predict, measure, classify, analyse and to think scientifically which helps them to apply their knowledge critically to life's challenges.
 These are essential skills for all students so that they may become future innovative and industrious citizens, parents, and leaders in this rapidly changing world.
 Science education matters!

 What does learning look like in Science?

-Winmalee High School has five well-equipped laboratories as well as timetabled access to two computer laboratories.
-These computer laboratories have data projectors and one computer laboratory has an interactive data projector.
+Winmalee High School has five well-equipped laboratories as well as timetabled access to two computer rooms.
+These rooms have data projectors and one computer room has an interactive data projector.
 The Science faculty has a class set of computer data loggers with a large number of probes and sensors that will further enhance first-hand data gathering in experimental work.
 Wherever possible, we provide a stimulating first-hand experience approach, combining an experimental and research focus.
 Students learn in an enjoyable and relevant environment by being actively involved.
 This helps to ensure that students take responsibility for their learning, understand themselves and the world around them and are able to apply their understandings in unfamiliar situations and solve problems in creative ways.

 Science Stage 4 & 5 (Years 7-10)

 Science is a mandatory subject in Years 7 to 10 and provides a logical view about our world.
 Science is an evolving body of knowledge organised as an interrelated set of models, theories, laws, systems, structures and interactions.
 It is through this body of knowledge that Science provides explanations for a variety of phenomena and enables sense to be made of the biological, physical and technological world.
 An understanding of Science and its social and cultural contexts provides a basis for future choices and ethical decisions about local and global applications and implications of Science.